Bipolar disorder - Diagnosis

 If you're diagnosed with the condition, it's important to talk to your psychiatrist.
 You should be involved in the decisions about your treatment and care.

-These are not legally binding in Ireland at present but it is always useful to plan how you would like treatment to be in the event of a relapse of your condition.
+These are not legally binding in Ireland.
+But it is always useful to plan how you would like treatment to be if you have a relapse.
 All treatments are developed to prevent relapses (getting ill again).

-You may not always be able to make informed decisions about your care or communicate your needs decisions if you are experiencing a severe mania episode.
+You may not always be able to make informed decisions about your care or communicate your needs.
 Especially if your symptoms become severe.
 If this happens, it may be possible to draw up an advanced directive.

 An advanced decision directive is a set of written instructions.
 These state what treatments and help you want, or don't want, in advance.
 It is in case you can't communicate your decisions at a later stage.